What are the Central Bank's mortgage lending rules?

 Exemptions are often all used up by the middle of the calendar year, so if you want to apply for one, the earlier in the year that you apply for your mortgage the better.

-Banks also tend to give exemptions to people on higher incomes, which means around €50,000 or above for a single applicant and €75,000 and above for a joint application.
+Banks will usually only give a mortgage exemption to people in professional jobs who are on higher incomes, which is around €60,000 or above for a single applicant and €80,000 and above for a joint application.

 A limit, not a guarantee